czetsuya/kafka-client-training/README.md

 ## Running the Demo Application

-You can import all the projects in IntelliJ and create a Run Configuration for these 2 projects:
+You can import all the projects in IntelliJ and create a Run Configuration for these 3 modules:
 - random-temp-to-kafka-service
 - kafka-to-console-service-v1
 - kafka-to-console-service-v2